 - You might be eating too fast and not chewing your food

 Good digestion starts in the mouth.
 You must chew chew chew your food.
 Chewing food enables saliva to coat your food in enzymes which makes it easier for your stomach to digest.
-Without this is full swing, bloating is often guaranteed.
-This can also lead to overeating, another common contributor to bloating.
+Without allowing for this first step in digestion to occur, bloating is often guaranteed.
+It can also lead to overeating, another common contributor to bloating.
 Eating too quickly can also cause you to swallow more air, worsening bloat.

 - You’re stressed and distracted

-Stress puts your body into the sympathetic 'fight or flight' mode.
+Stress puts your body into the sympathetic ‘fight or flight’ mode.
 When we are under stress, feeling emotional or distracted the digestive system is not at full capacity.
-This is because the body isn’t worried about digesting food, its busy doing other things that seem more pressing at the time.
-This oftens lead to under chewing, because you’re not being conscious with your meal, or overeating.
+This is because the body isn’t worried about digesting food, it’s busy doing other things that seem more pressing at the time.
+This often leads to under chewing or overeating, because you’re not being conscious within your meal time.

 Tip: Sit down, and take 5-10 slow deep breaths from your belly before commencing your meal.
 This helps reset your nervous system into the “rest and digest” mode.
 Start by inhaling for 4 counts, hold for 4 counts, and slowly release for 4 counts.

 One of the functions of the liver is to produce bile and bile salts necessary for digestion.
 Bile assists in helping the body to breakdown fats, as well as to absorb fat-soluble vitamins such as vitamin A, D, E and K. When the body isn’t producing enough bile and bile salts, digesting fats will become difficult.
 Acid production will increase in the stomach in order to assist in breaking down fats, and indigestion may occur.